-We’ll only use your personal data on relevant lawful grounds as permitted by the EU General Data Protection Regulation (Regulation (EU) 2016/679) as adopted into and amended for the purpose of UK law; (b) the Data Protection Act 2018 and Privacy and Electronic Communications Regulations 2003 (as amended from time to time).
+We’ll only use your personal data on relevant lawful grounds as permitted by: (a) the European Union General Data Protection Regulation (Regulation (EU) 2016/679) as adopted into and amended for the purpose of UK law; (b) the Data Protection Act 2018; and (c) Electronic Communications Regulations 2003 (as amended from time to time).

 - Who runs The Royal Parks’ Half Marathon?

 - Disclosure of personal data to third parties